Allen County Public Library Genealogy Center

 Cyndi's List is a comprehensive index containing more than 332,000 links to genealogical research sites online.

-Discover your family history.
+Discover one's family history.
 Explore the world’s largest collection of free family trees, genealogy records and resources.

 Family Tree Magazine's 101 Best Genealogy Websites 2018